Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

 .. class:: keywordlist

 :kword:`KSDFT`
   The functional choice follows.
-Currently available functionals are: T:... or FT:... .
+Currently available functionals are prefix
+  T: or FT: to the standard DFT functionals (see keyword :kword:`KSDFT` of :program:`SCF`)

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="KSDFT" APPEAR="Pair-density functional" KIND="STRING" > LEVEL="BASIC"
               %Keyword: KSDFT <basic>
               <HELP>
               Needed to perform MC-PDFT calculations.
               The functional choice follows.
-Currently available functionals: T:... or FT:...
+Currently available functionals are
+              T: or FT: to the standard DFT functionals (see keyword KSDFT of SCF program)
               </HELP>
               </KEYWORD>